gamesbook/pyprototypr/docs/source/basic_concepts.rst

 ..
 HINT::

-   For more detail on what goes into a script, see the section on `Script Anatomy <script_anatomy.rst>`_.
+   For more detail on what goes into a script, see the section on :doc:`Script Anatomy <script_anatomy>`.

 .. _position: